Four adults seated at outdoor dining table with purple and blue landscape lighting

 Transform your outdoor space with low-voltage landscape lighting

-One of the benefits of smart lighting is how easy it is to use — whether you control your lights using the Hue app, your voice, motion sensors, or smart switches.
-But it’s also incredibly easy to set up (yes, even the outdoor lights!) thanks to the Low-volt collection of outdoor smart lights.
-Low-volt also offers you a versatile range of options, whether using low-voltage path lights to help guide you around your backyard, or low-voltage deck lighting to create the just the right atmosphere for any occasion.
+One of the benefits of smart lighting is how easy it is to use — even outdoors.
+Thanks to the Low-volt collection of outdoor smart lights, you can easily install path lights to help guide you to the door, deck lighting to create the just the right atmosphere, or even party lights for outdoor occasions.

-Low-volt is a collection of low-voltage lighting offered by Philips Hue and specially designed for your outdoor spaces.
-Instead of being wired directly into your home’s electricity (also called line-voltage lighting) Low-volt lights simply plug into any standard wall socket.
-Line voltage in North America is 120 V and 230 V in most other parts of the world.
-Low-voltage lighting uses a transformer to reduce that voltage.
+Low-voltage lights simply plug into any standard wall socket instead of being hardwired directly into your home’s electricity (also called line-voltage lighting or mains).
+Line voltage in North America is 120 V, and it’s 230 V in most other parts of the world.
+Low-voltage lighting uses a transformer to reduce that voltage so it’s safer and easier to use.

-The transformer in the Philips Hue Low-volt collection is in the Philips Hue power supply unit (PSU), which comes in two variants in the US: 95 W and 40 W.
+The transformer in the Philips Hue Low-volt collection is in the included power supply unit (PSU), which comes in two variants in the US: 95 W and 40 W.

-When you set up Low-volt outdoor lighting, you’ll only need three things to get started:
+When you set up Low-volt outdoor lighting, you’ll only need a few things to get started:

 • Power supply unit (PSU)